 Counselors in substance abuse facilities have historically been people in recovery from alcoholism or addiction.
 They have to save others to save themselves.
 I have also seen people who grew up without parents who were moved from caregiver to caregiver, who made it their life work to be super parents or to work with other parentless children.

 So in this epic we call our lives we may get distracted, sometimes for years, but eventually, we need to face the task of finding a purpose for our lives.
 We embark on this quest or we waste away never knowing that our life could have had a purpose and a meaning.

 We may stumble along in life, endure pain, and suffer a little.
 Hopefully, learn that the pain may be a requirement but the suffering is optional.
 Eventually, we find our life purpose.
 Right?

 The way this heroic quest plot plays out in the movie theater or the novel is a lot easier to see than in our own lives.

-In the novel version, once the hero sets off there are all kinds of obstacle put in his way.
+In the novel version, once the hero sets off there are all kinds of obstacles put in his way.
 He may encounter dragons and demons and all sorts of stuff.
 He will be arrested and thrown in a dungeon and then have to find the magic key that sets him free.

 A writer’s expression that fits with this scene is “when the hero reaches for the key, cut off his hand.”
-This sounds cruel I know, but in the giant epic there is never a point where the hero knows things are getting better.
+This sounds cruel I know, but in the giant epic, there is never a point where the hero knows things are getting better.
 Not till he gets to the end and looks back.